 The Theatre Conservatory

-Roosevelt University’s Chicago campus is the home of the historic Auditorium Theatre.
-Centered within the heart of downtown Chicago, one of America’s greatest theatre cities and home to more than 200 professional theatre companies, the campus is within walking distance of world-class arts institutions such as the Goodman Theatre, Chicago Shakespeare Theatre, The Chicago Symphony Orchestra, The Art Institute of Chicago, and the Lyric Opera.
+CCPA’s Chicago campus is home to the historic Auditorium Theatre and is located in the heart of downtown Chicago—one of the nation’s most vibrant theatre communities and home to more than 200 professional theatre companies.
+The campus is within walking distance of major cultural institutions including the Goodman Theatre, Chicago Shakespeare Theater, the Chicago Symphony Orchestra, the Art Institute of Chicago, and Lyric Opera of Chicago.

 Admission

-Admission to Roosevelt University does not necessarily include admission to the Theatre Conservatory.
-Eligibility for admission to a BFA program is determined by audition.
+Admission to Roosevelt University does not automatically include admission to the Theatre Conservatory.
+Admission to all BFA programs is determined by audition.

-Eligibility for entry into courses offered by the Theatre Conservatory is limited to admitted and matriculated students only, except for courses identified in the schedule as open to non-theatre majors.
+Enrollment in Theatre Conservatory courses is limited to admitted and matriculated students, except for courses identified in the schedule as open to non-theatre majors.

 CCPA Theatre Auditions and Professional Opportunities

-Auditioning and networking are essential parts of what it means to be a theatre professional.
-Beginning in the sophomore year, all BFA Acting, Musical Theatre and Musical Theatre Dance majors in good standing are required to audition for CCPA productions and to complete crew assignments each semester.
-All students enrolled in programs in The Theatre Conservatory should arrange their schedules to allow ample time for afternoon and evening rehearsals.
+Auditioning and networking are essential aspects of professional theatre practice.
+Beginning in the sophomore year, BFA Acting, Musical Theatre, and Musical Theatre-Dance Concentration majors in good standing are required to audition for CCPA productions and complete production crew assignments during six of their eight semesters.

-Any conflicts with casting assignments that would cause a student to be absent from a rehearsal or performance (e.g. family obligations, work schedules, etc.) must be approved in writing by the chair of the Theatre Conservatory and the show’s director at the beginning of the semester.
+Conflicts that would cause a student to be absent from scheduled rehearsals or performances must be approved in writing by the Chair of the Theatre Conservatory and the production director at the beginning of the semester.

-Students are encouraged to gain professional performance experience during their academic residency beginning in their junior year.
-However, permission of the chair of the Theatre Conservatory is necessary before students can accept contracts for outside productions.
-Juniors and seniors with a minimum GPA of 3.0 may seek these experiences by auditioning for professional shows (both Equity and non-Equity) in the Chicago area and applying for internships.
-Sophomores may be considered for outside opportunities with the permission of the faculty.
-Freshmen and students on probation in the Theatre Conservatory are not eligible to participate in theatrical activity outside the conservatory during the academic year.
-Permission to pursue or accept professional engagements does not exempt the student from fulfilling other academic requirements and obligations within the conservatory, such as attendance in classes.
+Beginning in the junior year, students in good academic standing are encouraged to pursue professional performance opportunities in the Chicago area.
+Permission from the Chair of the Theatre Conservatory is required before accepting outside contracts.
+Juniors and seniors with a minimum GPA of 3.0 may audition for professional productions (both Equity and non-Equity) and apply for internships.
+Sophomores may be considered for outside opportunities with faculty approval.
+Freshmen and students on probation in the Theatre Conservatory may not participate in outside theatrical activities during the academic year.
+Participation in professional engagements does not exempt students from fulfilling academic and conservatory obligations, including class attendance.

-By the semester of graduation a student must have secured at least one casting in an on-campus, fully staged production for which they will earn credit as THAR 351.
-Students may earn THAR 351 credit for every semester in which they are cast in any on-campus production.
-Students performing in off-campus, professional or semi-professional productions may earn THAR 353 credit for each successful off-campus production.
+By the semester of graduation, students must have been cast in at least one fully staged on-campus production and earn credit for THAR 351: Theatre Performance Assignment.
+Students may earn THAR 351 credit for each semester in which they are cast in an on-campus production.

 Attendance

-Punctual attendance at all classes and rehearsals is an important element of the discipline needed for a career in the performing arts, and is an important sign of respect for instructors, directors, colleagues, and the art form itself.
+Punctual attendance at all classes and rehearsals is essential to the discipline required for a career in the performing arts and demonstrates respect for instructors, directors, colleagues, and the art form.

-In the Theatre Conservatory, students are allowed the equivalent of one week’s class meetings in absence (i.e., if a class meets twice a week, students are allowed two absences through the course of the semester).
-Further absences must be excused by the chair and are examined on a case-by-case basis.
+In the Theatre Conservatory, students are permitted absences equivalent to one week of class meetings in each course (e.g., a course that meets twice weekly allows two absences during the semester).
+Additional absences must be approved by the Chair of the Theatre Conservatory and are reviewed on a case-by-case basis.

-Beyond these generic guidelines, any instructor may implement additional attendance policies, which will be published in the class syllabi.
+Individual instructors may establish additional attendance policies, which will be published in course syllabi

 Professional internships